-Using Open Source Auditing Tools as Alternative for CIS Benchmarks
+Using Open Source Auditing Tools as alternative to CIS Benchmarks

 Using Open Source Auditing Tools